 - Limited need for audio zoning.

-- 2–4 installed loudspeakers.
+- Installation loudspeakers.

-- 1 compact analog or digital mixer.
+- Small analog or digital mixer.

 - Gooseneck Microphone for the lectern.